georgeee/itmo-7sem-networks/jitterbug.md

                2. Candidate remembers node_list for the connection (but doesn't update variables)
             3. < TP3 >, if hashs are equal.
 This case, candidate remembers node_list for the connection
       3. Leader passes a message < TP5, data > to candidate
-            0. token was passed
+            1. token was passed
+            2. candidate compares self's token_id value with one receieved
-            1. candidate compares (using decision function) received data with it's data variable
+                1. if they're equal, data variable is updated with received data
+                2. otherwise
+                  1. token_id variable is updated with received token_id
-            2. if self data is decided as less valuable, data and token_id variables are updated with received values
+                  2. data variable is assigned to result of merge of old data and received one
             3. candidate switches to leader state
       4. **return true**
   1. Timeut ticked, **return false**